triplemcoder14/qacetech-assessment/README.md

 Add features to improve the deployment process and manageability without changing the application's existing functionality.

 ### Implementation:
-- **Monitoring and Observability**: Integrated **Prometheus** for monitoring application performance and health, and **Grafana** for dashboarding.
+- **Monitoring and Observability**: Integrated **Opentelemetry auto-instrumentation (tail-base sampling)** for monitoring application performance and health, and **Jaeger** for dashboarding.
 This allowed for real-time performance metrics and visualization of application health.
-- **Logging**: Set up **Fluentd** to collect logs from the application and send them to **Elasticsearch**, where they could be stored and analyzed for troubleshooting and debugging.
+- **Logging**: Set up **Otel-collector** to collect logs from the application and send them to **Jaeger**, where they could be stored and analyzed for troubleshooting and debugging.
 - **Alerting**: Configured **Alertmanager** to send notifications in case of system failures, resource issues, or degraded application performance.

 ---